 And what I really love about her recipes is that they so delicious, but also simple, and anyone can cook them at home.
 Take this amazing coffee ice cream, it has only 4 ingredients that you can easily find in any shop, and it's ready in less than 5 minutes.

 Plus, it's no churn, which means you don't need to worry about an ice cream maker.
 Leave it to freeze for a few hours, and that's it, you get the best ice cream ever.
 Forget about luxury ice cream treats, this is the real deal!
 And, it's naughty enough to be enjoyed by grown-ups only.

 How to make the best no churn coffee ice cream

 I have made only one change to this fantastic coffee ice cream, l swapped the expresso liqueur with vanilla extract.
-Not that l mind boozy treats, but you know me, l like my recipes alcohol free.
 You can go for whatever you like best, or whatever you have in your pantry, no need to buy booze specially for this ice cream.

 What l used:

 - double cream (heavy cream for the US readers)